The Mormon Tabernacle Choir Reached #13 On Billboard’s Top 40 With Its Recording Of The Battle Hymn Of The Republic

 Julia Ward Howe wrote the patriotic lyrics to “The Battle Hymn of the Republic” during the Civil War when she was visiting Union troops near Washington, D.C.
 Mrs. Howe wrote the lyrics to the tune of another song, “John Brown’s Body,” which was also a popular song in the American Civil War era.

 Since the song made its public debut, it has become a mainstream patriotic song.
 It has been performed at political conventions, presidential inaugurations, funerals of heads of state, religious gatherings and more.
 Recently, the song was performed at Barack Obama’s inauguration on January 21, 2013.

-In the video above, the Choir sings the patriotic song during an episode of Music and the Spoken Word.
+In the video above, the Choir sings the patriotic song during an episode of Music & the Spoken Word.
 It was one of the Choir’s most popular YouTube videos of 2013.